kluctl/flux-kluctl-controller/docs/spec/v1alpha1/kluctldeployment.md

 ## Target
 `spec.target` specifies the target to be deployed.
 It must exist in the Kluctl projects [kluctl.yaml targets](https://kluctl.io/docs/reference/kluctl-project/targets/) list.

+This field is optional and can be omitted if the referenced Kluctl project allows deployments without targets.

+## TargetNameOverride
+`spec.targetNameOverride` will set or override the name of the target.
+This is equivalent to passing `--target-name-override` to `kluctl deploy`.

+## Context
+`spec.context` will override the context used while deploying.
+This is equivalent to passing `--context` to `kluctl deploy`.

 ## Reconciliation